justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

     {% contentPageImage {
       src: "../../../assets/img/components/tag/modifier-emphasis-strong.svg",
       width: "69px",
-      alt: "A tag component with the strong modifier to indicate emphasis" } %}
+      alt: "A tag component with an icon placeholder and label text.
+The component has a dark background color to indicate string emphasis."
+    } %}
   {% endcontentItem %}
   {% contentItem %}